Victoria Woodards

-Victoria R. Woodards (born July 16, 1965) is an American politician serving as the 39th mayor of Tacoma, Washington.
-A Democrat, she formerly served for seven years as an at-large member of the Tacoma City Council.
+Victoria R. Woodards (born July 16, 1965) is an American politician and a member of the Democratic Party, who served as the 39th mayor of Tacoma, Washington.
+Prior to her tenure as mayor, she served for seven years as an at-large member of the Tacoma City Council.

 Early life and education

 Victoria (Vicky) Woodards was born on July 16, 1965, to Cornelius and Valerie Woodards in Riverside, California.
 During her childhood, the Woodards family moved to London, England before settling in Tacoma, Washington due to Cornelius serving in the United States Air Force.
 In high school, Woodards joined Junior Reserve Officers' Training Corps at Lincoln High School in Tacoma, WA.
 She graduated from Lincoln in 1983 and enlisted in the United States Army shortly after.
 Victoria attended basic training in Fort Dix, New Jersey before being stationed at Fort Lewis, which is located on the outskirts of Tacoma.
 Woodards took classes at Pierce College throughout the 1980s and 1990s, yet stopped her educational career just 7 credits short of the 90 credits needed to graduate with an associate degree from Pierce College.
 While being enrolled at Pierce College, Woodards took classes at City University.
 Up until her 2017 Mayoral Campaign, Woodards was under the impression that she obtained her associate degree from Pierce College due to her additional credits from City University.
 However, Woodards walked in Pierce College's graduation and is honored as one of Pierce College's distinguished alumnae.